-As the number and quality of Soviet armored vehicles increased, Nazi Germany decided it would take more than other tanks and antitank guns to counter them.
+As the number and quality of Soviet armored vehicles increased, Nazi Germany decided it would take more than other tanks and antitanks guns to counter them.
 It needed a tank-killer any infantryman could use.

 An early recoilless prototype developed in the summer of 1942 comprised a shaped charge (50-50 mix of TNT and tri-hexogen) on a wooden shaft with spring metal stabilizing fins, preloaded in a low-grade steel launch tube with black powder propellant.
 With an effective range of 100 feet, the Faustpatrone (“fist cartridge”) could launch a projectile downrange at 92 feet per second and penetrate more than 5 inches of steel.
 The Wehrmacht ordered 20,000, but when issued in August 1943 its warhead was found to ricochet off or explode against the sloped armor of Soviet T-34s.

 By then, however, the improved Panzerfaust (“armor fist”) was already in use.
 Larger but lighter than the Faustpatrone, the Panzerfaust had a harder-hitting 1.8-pound warhead that could penetrate up to 8 inches of armor.
 Introduced in September 1944, the Panzerfaust 60 was the most common version (1.3 million of the 6 million produced), with a wider tube diameter that boosted the muzzle velocity to 150 feet per second and its range to 200 feet.
-Germany later experimented with reusable tubes, but too late to stop the Soviets.
+Germany later experimented with reusable tubes, but it was too late to stop the Soviets.